yehiabrkt46-arch/cs-market-scraper/README.md

 Python 3.14, SeleniumBase for undetected Chrome automation, curl\_cffi for TLS fingerprint impersonation, SQLite for local caching, and Python's built in HTTP server for the REST API.
 The system handles Cloudflare bypass, JWT session authentication, CSRF token extraction, browser header spoofing, and intelligent rate limit management.

-S

 \## Key Results

-The system found a 421 percent arbitrage opportunity on AK-47 Redline Field Tested, priced at 8 dollars and 18 cents on CSFloat versus 42 dollars and 67 cents on Steam.
+The system found a 421 percent arbitrage opportunity on AK-47 Redline Field Tested, priced at 8 dollars and 68 cents on CSFloat versus 42 dollars and 70 cents on Steam.
 API calls to CSFloat were reduced by 96 percent through caching.
 Four separate markets were unified under a single API where most competitors access only one or two.
 The entire system runs without any paid API subscriptions, all data extracted from internal website endpoints that standard HTTP libraries cannot reach.